Mayor Brandon Johnson defends handling of environmental report at now-scrapped migrant camp

 Addressing reporters after a City Council meeting, the mayor said his approach to vetting the land that would have housed Chicago’s first government-run migrant camp was appropriate, while admitting there’s room for improvement in the future.

-“I’m very much committed to environmental justice,” said Johnson, adding Pritzker’s administration never made a “request” for the city to follow specific guidelines.
+“I’m very much committed to environmental justice,” Johnson said, adding Pritzker’s administration never made a “request” for the city to follow specific guidelines.

 “We made remediation that was suited for this temporary site,” he said.
 “Now as far as moving forward, those conversations are going to be strengthened.
 I’m very much committed to making sure that there’s a clear understanding for everyone as we move forward to address this mission.”